zahessi/spider-50-albums/README.md

 docker-compose up
 ```

 After this command bot, scraper and the database services are running.
-You can access the data via `/help`, `/latest_albums` and `/album50` commands.
+You can access the data via commands listed in `/help` command.
 Once an hour the scraping job is done to retrieve new records and write them into the database.

 ## Built With